ssali90/simple-php-Shopping-Cart/README.md

 ##Add
-To add an item to the shopping cart call the addToCart method and supply an item id and quantity you wish to add, if the item item id is not in the database the script will error
+To add an item to the shopping cart call the addToCart method and supply an item id and quantity you wish to add, if the item id is not in the database the script will error

 ```
 $cart->addToCart(1, 1);